.25 Caliber Pocket Pistol

 Let's look at the transaction from an "investment" point of view.
 My friend's father doubled his money every ten years on the gun, i.e., 1968=$50, 1978=$100, 1988=$200 and finally 1998=$400 when he sold the investment to me.
 When I originally wrote this I asked the question, "Do I think it will double in value by 2008?"
 At the time I said, "I think so.
 I have seen one like mine sell for $750 on gunbroker.com recently."

-Important Note: The fact that the gun is unfired, condition of the original finish, it has the original manual, is in the original wax paper and has the original pouch all influence and enhance the value of this gun.
+The fact that the gun is unfired, condition of the original finish, it has the original manual, is in the original wax paper and has the original pouch all influence and enhance the value of this gun.
 Condition is everything with a gun that is a half-century old.

 Although I'm not into gun collecting as an investment, I do like to collect guns that I believe will hold their value or increase in value.
 I look for value in everything I purchase, cars, musical instruments, down to my wrist watch.
 My friend's father was able to put this gun in a safe and leave it alone for thirty years, (possibly because he was a gun dealer and had plenty of other guns to keep him busy)!